kaankarakose/superpoint-dinov2/README.md

 ![Feature Matching Result](output/matches.png)

-The image above demonstrates the matching between two images using SuperPoint keypoints and DINOv2 descriptors, with RANSAC filtering to remove outliers.
+The image demonstrates the matching between two images using SuperPoint keypoints and DINOv2 descriptors, with RANSAC filtering to remove outliers.

 ## Overview